feardarkness/advanced-javascript/REMEMBER.md

 - Performant (efficient in terms of memory)
 - Easy to understand

-This is always to the left of the dot.
+*this* is always to the left of the dot.

-When Object.create(someProperties) is used to create an object, then __proto__ is set to someProperties.
+- When Object.create(someProperties) is used to create an object, then __proto__ is set to someProperties.

 *__proto__* is different of *prototype*.
 If the property is not in the object itself, then javascript search in *__proto__*.

 Every javascript object can have only one __proto__.

+- Another way: **new**
+If we create an object with new, then we share the functions on prototype.